AndyObtiva/strategic/README.md

 tax = tax_calculator.tax_for(39.78)
 ```

-Default strategy for a strategy name that has no strategy class is `nil` unless `DefaultStrategy` class exists under the model class namespace or `default_strategy` class attribute is set.
+Default strategy for a strategy name that has no strategy class is `nil` unless the `DefaultStrategy` class exists under the model class namespace or the `default_strategy` class attribute is set.

 This is how to set a default strategy on a strategic model via class method `default_strategy`: